CSCI-150-LAB/Team7Repo/Wiki.md

     - Reasoning: So users can view information including classes and ratings on any professor they are taking, are going to take, or leave feedback for professors they have already taken.
     - Dependencies: FR5, FR9
 14. FR14: Instructors can initiate a Feedback Session
-    - Description: A logged in instructor on a class page can set a time and date for a feedback session and when it will end along with the type of question (multiple choice, short answer, etc.) and the question itself.
+    - Description: A logged in instructor on a class page can set a time and date for a feedback session and when it will end along with the types of questions (multiple choice, short answer, etc.) and the questions themselves.
     - Reasoning: So that instructors can determine when and what specific feedback questions to ask students to improve their teaching.
     - Dependencies: FR9
 15. FR15: Students can give Feedback in Feedback Session